First, a challenge. Take a shot every time I mention Far Cry 3. You’ll be trashed by the time you’ve read this.

 Although this game allows for the player to go loud and assault, taking a stealthy approach is much easier.
 This is helped by the fact that for some reason enemies will die in one bullet no matter what if the player is undetected, from a .308 rifle round to the head to a 5.7x28mm pistol bullet to the foot.

 Driving is another element that’s pretty bad.
-The controls just feels floaty whilst driving a car, but too sluggish whilst driving heavier vehicles such as trucks and APCs.
+The controls just feel floaty whilst driving a car, but too sluggish whilst driving heavier vehicles such as trucks and APCs.
 There’s also not much of a sense of impact when you crash.
 Thankfully driving isn’t rarely important and is just a means to travel faster (although there is a frustrating segment later in the game that forces you to drive between hordes of enemies).
 The flight model is simplistic, but I admit I kind of prefer that.

 To be fair some improvements to combat have been made over other Ubisoft titles.
 There’s no longer any heavy enemies that can take a seemingly endless amount of ammo.
-Even helicopters can be shot down with more powerful weapons like belt fed machine guns and grenade launchers.
+Even helicopters can be shot down with more powerful weapons like belt-fed machine guns and grenade launchers.

 Weapon balance is also somewhat better than other titles.
 Light machine guns aren’t so inaccurate that they can’t hit the broad side of a barn, and semi-auto sniper rifles are weaker than their bolt action counterparts (although better in emergency close quarters due to their rate of fire).
 Submachine guns still pale in comparison to assault rifles as the later can attach grenade launchers and most can still reach a magazine capacity of fifty.
 Shotguns are like always pretty worthless as most enemies die in a few rounds anyway.

-Also there are some weapons locked behind a paywall.
+Also, there are some weapons locked behind a paywall.
 Although not needed, I think it’s bullshit to have to pay for additional weapons that aren’t a part of any DLC with real currency.
 It’s not game breaking but it’s pretty greedy considering this is a full priced game.

 Story-wise there isn’t much to latch onto.
 None of the characters are compelling and I didn’t care what happened to them.
 That said I did like that at times the player was forced to do some not so nice things, such as blackmail, attacking parties with civilians in the crowd and threatening family members of cartel bosses.
 Some of the cartel bosses were also at times manipulated or forced into what they are doing.
 Both things made the game feel a little more real.